raster image – forming a montage

 Return to the Layers Palette.
 Invert the selection you just made by choosing Select>Inverse (or command-shift-I).
 Select>Modify>Contract by 2 pixels to tighten and clean the selection.
 Select>Modify>Feather 2 pixels to soften the edge.

-Within the Layers Palette set the Rock Blending Mode to Hard Light (or to a mode that is most appropriate for your background) and change the Opacity to 75%.
+Within the Layers Palette set the Rock Blending Mode to Hard Light (or to a mode that is most appropriate for your background) and experiment with changing the Opacity of that layer.